shopware/shopware/src/Docs/1-getting-started/getting-started.md

 * `\Shopware\Core\Framework\DataAbstractionLayer\Search\Query\EqualsAnyFilter`
     * Query to filter a set of exact values (SQL: `IN`)

-Note: Please do not use MatchQuery for filtering on exact values on UUIDs.
+Note: Please do not use ContainsFilter for filtering on exact values on UUIDs.
 At first sight, this might work but it has a negative impact on performance and can cause unexpected behavior.